kungze/wovenet/examples/release-public-ip/README.md

 ![iftop-wovenet](./images/iftop-wovenet.png)

-As shown above, traffic used both IPv4 and IPv6 addresses simultaneously.
+As shown above, traffic used **both IPv4 and IPv6 addresses** simultaneously.
+According to the iperf test results, `wovenet` has almost no impact on bandwidth, as the two test machines are geographically close and the network conditions are good.
+In another example, [Improve network performance with wovenet](../network-preformance/README.md), you can see the outstanding performance of wovenet when the network transmission path is less optimal.